EPA scales back emission rules

 “These health protections will save between $23 billion and $56 billion in health-related costs,” Ms. McCarthy said in a conference call for reporters.
 “They are realistic, they are achievable, and they are reasonable, and they come at roughly half the cost to comply compared to that in the proposed rule in May 2010.”

 The EPA withdrew the earlier rule in December, saying it needed another 15 months to refashion the rule to respond to complaints and new data.
-A federal judge rejected the extension, saying the agency had already spent three years developing the regulation, and ordered it to produce a new rule.
+A federal judge rejected the extension, even as 25 states urge court to delay related power plant rules, saying the agency had already spent three years developing the regulation, and ordered it to produce a new rule.

-The agency grudgingly met the deadline but said it would remain open to comments and proposals for changes from lawmakers, businesses and citizens.
+The agency grudgingly met the deadline but said it would remain open to comments and proposals for changes from lawmakers, businesses and citizens, even as regulatory clarity for utilities remained elusive.

 Agency officials said the new rule was consistent with an executive order issued by President Obama in January calling for a broad review of environmental, health, safety and financial regulations to ensure that they were not imposing too heavy a cost on the economy.
-Changes to the boiler rule could foreshadow a less muscular approach to air pollution rules due for power plants next month and a series of regulations of greenhouse gases to be rolled out over the next several years.
+Changes to the boiler rule could foreshadow a less muscular approach to air pollution rules due for power plants next month and a series of greenhouse gas guidelines to be rolled out over the next several years.

-The power plant rules are currently being scrubbed by the White House Office of Management and Budget.
+The power plant rules, including power plant emission limits, are currently being scrubbed by the White House Office of Management and Budget.

-The rule affects roughly 200,000 boilers, small power plants and incinerators operated by factories, chemical plants, municipalities, universities, churches and commercial buildings.
+The rule, part of the new EPA rules, affects roughly 200,000 boilers, small power plants and incinerators operated by factories, chemical plants, municipalities, universities, churches and commercial buildings.

 About 187,000 of these are relatively small sources of the target pollutants — lead, mercury, soot and toxic gases — and will have to do little more than perform routine “tune-ups” every year or two to meet the new standard.
 They will be allowed to achieve the cuts using readily available control technology at what the EPA said was a reasonable cost.
 The agency said the earlier version, which would have required boiler operators to apply “maximum achievable control technology,” set too high a bar.